Free up to 1MM monthly messages. No credit card required.

 More advantages of serverless include:

 PubNub’s primary product is a real-time publish/subscribe messaging API built on a global Data Stream Network.
 A benefit of using PubNub over any other system or homegrown solution is that messages sent with PubNub are delivered in under 0.25 seconds and usually much faster (30 – 40ms) because PubNub has multiple points of presence on every inhabited continent.
-PubNub supports over 70 SDKs and has features like push notifications and Project EON that you can take advantage of in your product.
+PubNub supports over 70 SDKs and has features like mobile push notifications and Project EON that you can take advantage of in your product.

 Developers use PubNub’s Real-time Messaging for:

-The Blocks Catalog contains more than 80 open source PubNub Function event handlers, to link your product up to popular APIs.
+The Blocks Catalog contains more than 80 open source Function event handlers, to link your product up to popular APIs.
 See the Blocks Catalog for free Functions code that you can import to your PubNub app.

 Get started building a serverless application using PubNub with these resources: